Organising Your Studies

 written by Anthea Hawthorne

 Do you find the sheer amount of information Hogwarts has to offer daunting?
 Do you get overwhelmed at the number of classes, or find it hard to keep track of which lesson you're on at any given point?
 Do you wonder how on Earth you'll remember everything shown in lessons?
 This book covers my organisational tips, and how I use technology and planning to make the most of my studies.
 I use Notion as a planner, and Anki for flashcards, and will detail how to use them.
 You will also learn my personal tips on how to pass all your classes.
-This is not a study guide, and cannot replace lessons, but it will help you improve in your studies.
-This may be updated as I carry on through my studies and explore different ways to study, and see what works best for me.
+This is not a study guide, and cannot replace lessons, but it will help guide you in your studies, and hopefully have a less stressful time in your academic career.
+This will be updated as I carry on through my studies and explore different methods and subjects.

 Last Updated